Capital Appeal Progress

 Air Conditioning For Priority Areas

-Heat and the associated tiredness which occurs during the hotter months, are proven seizure triggers for many of the people we support and indeed the wider population of people living with epilepsy.
+Heat and the associated tiredness which occurs during the hotter months, are proven seizure triggers for many of the people we support and the wider population of people living with epilepsy.

 Air conditioning installed in priority areas will make a hugely positive difference to the wellbeing and comfort of so many of the vulnerable adults we support.